MIB Motor Insurers Bureau Compensation Claims Amounts How Much Can I Claim Guide

 Being involved in a road traffic accident is a nasty experience, but when you are involved in one caused by an uninsured or hit and run driver, it can become even more stressful.
 The MIB is the UK legal body that assists people in these cases.

-Any claim that is handled with the assistance of the MIB, must happen within a period of three years after the accident.
+Any claim that is handled with the assistance of the MIB must happen within a period of three years after the accident.
 Any claim that exceeds that period won’t be acknowledged or processed.

 The Motor Insurers Bureau was set up to provide a way to compensate those who are exposed to life-threatening experiences and who sustain injuries because of the errors of uninsured or untraceable drivers.

-Damages can be claimed for personal injuries, and also for property damage.
+Damages can be claimed for personal injuries and also for property damage.
 A further benefit is that even if you can claim under your own insurance policy, the MIB can still indemnify your insured losses.

 This page contains important information needed to make an MIB claim with the assistance of the Motor Insurers Bureau.
-Throughout this guide, you will be provided with all the basic and necessary information needed to make a claim for MIB compensation, along with MIB payout examples and under what circumstances you could be eligible to make a valid claim.
+Throughout this guide, you will be provided with all the basic and necessary information needed to make a claim for MIB compensation, along with examples of MIB payouts and under what circumstances you could be eligible to make a valid claim.
 The MIB provides a free booklet containing information that must be carefully digested before making a claim for compensation.
 Most Citizens Advice Bureaus should have this booklet.
 We recommend that anyone who feels that the MIB can help them gets a copy of this booklet and reads it.
-Its second page gives the MIB claims contact number as well as other contact information for the MIB, and a summary of what you should be ready to do when you call.
+Its second page gives the claims contact number as well as other contact information for the MIB, and a summary of what you should be ready to do when you call.

-The first thing the MIB will need to do is to establish your identity which will be verified by their internal database.
-Note that if you use the paper MIB claim form, you won’t be able to process the claim through the MIB on-line portal, so keep this in mind before deciding which way to begin your claim.
+The first thing the MIB will need to do is to establish your identity, which will be verified by their internal database.
+Note that if you use the paper claim form, you won’t be able to process the claim through the MIB on-line portal, so keep this in mind before deciding which way to begin your claim.

 The leaflet features information on what the MIB is, what they do, and how they are funded.
 There is a section that outlines the process for making claims depending on specific scenarios.
 Full instructions on how to complete the MIB uninsured claim form are provided.
-Either by filling in the paper-based form or using the on-line claim form.
-Claimants are advised not to default on the submission of their forms, and to ensure they do so on time to ensure rapid processing.
+Either by filling in the paper-based form or using the online claim form.
+Claimants are advised not to default on the submission of their forms and to ensure they do so on time to ensure rapid processing.

 Even if you don’t have all the information required, it is still advisable you submit the form with the details that you do have, as defaulting could invalidate your claim.
 You will be contacted by the Bureau for more information.
 After you have submitted your claim form, an investigation will be made into the accident and the cause of it.
 The investigation is for the purpose of establishing responsibility.
 You will be fully compensated if the uninsured or runaway driver is responsible for the accident.
 In cases where the claimant is wholly or partially responsible, compensation may not be paid or may be reduced.

-The MIB has been put in place, to protect the public from damages both physical and financial, caused by uninsured or runaway drivers.
+The MIB has been put in place to protect the public from damages, both physical and financial, caused by uninsured or runaway drivers.
 There will always be people who will flagrantly disobey traffic laws.
 There will always be people who don’t care about playing safe, and they can’t be avoided.

-We also advise against using an MIB claim calculator as this works with general estimates that are not specific to your unique situation.
+We also advise against using a claim calculator as this works with general estimates that are not specific to your unique situation.
 Instead, we recommend you take advantage of our free consultation service, so you can get an accurate idea of how much you are entitled to for a personal injury claim or property damage claim.